arbhadra/turn-off-windows-defender-permanently/README.md

 ## How?

-Just download and run the rep file as `administrator`.
+Just download and `run the .reg file as administrator`.

 ## How to undo?